 On January 22, 2019, New York State Governor Andrew Cuomo passed the Reproductive Health Act which has brought the most significant change to New York abortion laws since the historic Roe v.
 Wade.
 In this case, 46 years ago, the Supreme Court ruled that a woman has a constitutional right to an abortion until the point of viability, roughly at the 24-week mark.
 Conversely, this new law allows women to obtain a legal abortion at any point in pregnancy until full-term.

 The issue of late-term abortion evokes polarizing views from pro-life and pro-choice perspectives amid the current Republican and Democratic angst in America today.
 However, by using divisive terms and rhetoric, we are unable to see the larger moral contention at-hand.
-It is important to distill this issue from the political
+It is important to distill this issue from the political blood-bath in order to consider it in light of the facts.

 In reproductive science, the gestational 24-week mark is critical because, at this point, a fetus can generally survive outside the womb with medical assistance, and have a prognosis for a healthy life.
 It is critical that we consider the ethical implications of moving this legal barrier further down the fetal development timeline.